epiclabs-io/docker-cucumber-protractor-chrome/README.md

 You can also specify more **protractor parameters**, like `--specs` pointing to one feature file.

-Example command:
+Example commands:
     docker run -it --volume {YOURTESTS}:/tests epiclabs/e2e-test-runner --baseUrl {URL} {otherparams}
     docker run -it --volume /home/tests:/tests epiclabs/e2e-test-runner  --baseUrl https://www.google.com --specs /tests/features/searching.feature

 ### Examples:

 Two examples are included in the repository, one is to run some basic math operations in the browser, and the other is to search "news" in google.
-You can run them by cloning the github repository and typing:
+You can run them by typing:

-    docker run -it --volume  full/repo/route/example:/tests epiclabs/e2e-test-runner --specs /tests/features/google.feature
-    docker run -it --volume  full/repo/route/example:/tests epiclabs/e2e-test-runner --specs /tests/features/math.feature
-    docker run -it --volume  /Users/alvaroescarcha/epic/github/docker-cucumber-protractor-chrome/example:/tests epiclabs/e2e-test-runner --baseUrl https://www.google.com --specs /tests/features/*.feature
+    docker run epiclabs/e2e-test-runner

 ### Debugging: